 Please note that the law also prohibits the sale of hemp for inhaling or smoking.
 Therefore, you can get CBD oil, edibles, and topicals.
 However, you are not permitted to smoke hemp flower or vaporize hemp juice.

 Final Thoughts on CBD and Cannabis Laws in South Dakota

-Indeed, it is even resisting the legality of CBD oil.
+Even the CBD rules remain shrouded in mystery.
 A statement from the Attorney General in 2019 suggested that the cannabinoid remained illegal in the state.
-There were also a few arrests for possession of CBD in South Dakota.

 However, after a protracted battle, the state’s governor finally signed a law that brought an industrial hemp program to SD.
-It still requires USDA approval, but that is likely to happen in 2020.
-The new bill seems to suggest that CBD is now legal in South Dakota in certain forms.
+The USDA approved it, which is good news for the state’s CBD sellers.
+The new bill also seems to suggest that CBD is now legal in South Dakota in certain forms.
 However, it is arguably better to remain cautious until there is official confirmation.